-Apt vs Dpkg – Comparing The Two Debian Package Managers
+Apt vs Dpkg – Comparing The Two Debian Linux Package Managers

-In this article, we’ll compare apt vs dpkg package managers.
+In this article, we’ll compare apt vs dpkg, which are package manager for Debian and Ubuntu based distributions.
 If you use Ubuntu (or Mint, Debian, etc), you are already familiar with apt.
 It is used for installing, finding, removing packages, etc. But you might have also seen tutorials using dpkg to install packages.

 So does it really matter which software you use to manage your packages?
 Let’s look at the differences and use cases of these two package managers.

-APT stands for Advanced Packaging Tools used in Debian and its derivatives to manage packages.
-It is used for installing, upgrading, configuring, removing packages, and maintaining source repositories.
-But, Linux has a modular design philosophy which APT also follows.
+APT stands for Advanced Packaging Tools, which is a package manager for Debian and its derivatives to manage packages.
+It is used for installing, upgrading, configuring, removing an installed package, and maintaining source repositories.
+But, Linux has a modular design philosophy, which APT also follows.

 Instead of doing all tasks themselves in a monolithic manner, it employs several different applications under the hood to do those tasks.
 For example, it might use curl to download the .deb source package and all its dependencies and then use dpkg to install it.